The Kraft Heinz Company (KHC) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Berkshire Hathaway, Inc with over 325.63 million shares valued at $11.29 billion.
 The investor’s holdings represent 26.62% of the KHC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 51.68 million shares valued at $1.79 billion to account for 4.22% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 42.38 million shares representing 3.46% and valued at over $1.47 billion, while State Street Corporation holds 2.44% of the shares totaling 29.85 million with a market value of $1.03 billion.

-The Kraft Heinz Company (NASDAQ: KHC) is 17.25% higher on its value in year-to-date trading and has touched a low of $26.04 and a high of $41.21 in the current 52-week trading range.
+The Kraft Heinz Company (NASDAQ: KHC) is 18.06% higher on its value in year-to-date trading and has touched a low of $27.34 and a high of $41.21 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The KHC stock was last observed hovering at around $40.70 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $38.00 for the next 12 months.
-It is also 17.4% off the consensus price target high of $49.20 offered by 21 analysts, but current levels are -40.14% lower than the price target low of $29.00 for the same period.
+The KHC stock was last observed hovering at around $40.70 in the last trading session, with the day’s gains setting it 0.22% off its average median price target of $38.00 for the next 12 months.
+It is also 16.83% off the consensus price target high of $49.20 offered by 21 analysts, but current levels are -41.1% lower than the price target low of $29.00 for the same period.

 The Kraft Heinz Company (KHC) Analyst Forecasts